VerifiedXBlockchain/VerifiedX-Docs/docs/integration/transaction-creation.md

 - **Nonce** - This is the transaction counter for a given address.
 As transactions are sent this counter is increased by 1
 - **Fee** - This is the near zero atomic fee that is associated with a transaction and is calculated through the wallet.
 - **Timestamp** - This is a unix timestamp in seconds
-- **Data** - This is the associated tx data for when a transaction is more than just a basic transfer of RBX (ex: NFTs, ADNRs, etc.).
-This can be left as _null_ if performing a basic RBX tx.
+- **Data** - This is the associated tx data for when a transaction is more than just a basic transfer of VFX (ex: NFTs, ADNRs, etc.).
+This can be left as _null_ if performing a basic VFX tx.
 - **Signature** - This is an ECDSA Signature where the message is always the Hash of the transaction.
 - **Height** - This is the block height a TX is associated with once crafted.
 This is auto populated and can be left as 0 when creating a TX.
 - **TransactionType** - This is from the enum above.
 If you are performing a basic TX then you would choose TransactionType.TX or 0.